 3. Be Mindful of Daylight Saving Time: Remember that most of the United States observes daylight saving time (DST) from March to November.
 During this period, clocks are advanced by one hour, which can affect the time difference between time zones.
 Be sure to adjust your calculations accordingly.

-7. Leverage Technology for Automation: Take advantage of technology to automate time zone conversions and scheduling.
+7. use Technology for Automation: Take advantage of technology to automate time zone conversions and scheduling.
 Calendar programs like Google Calendar and Outlook can automatically adjust meeting times based on the participants' time zones.

 Project management software and collaboration tools can also help teams coordinate tasks and deadlines across different time zones.
 These tools can provide a centralized platform for communication and collaboration, ensuring that everyone is aware of their responsibilities and deadlines.